rachelwritingcode/cyber-aegis-python-workshop/module_02_homework/README.md

 - Copy the token text, we are going store this token safely in a new file called .env.

-- Create a new file called .env, create a variable called DISCORD_TOKEN and paste the token into the file.
+- Wherever you plan to store your workshop files, create a new file called .env, create a variable called DISCORD_TOKEN and paste the token into the file.
 `DISCORD_TOKEN=your_token_text`

 - Go back to the discord developer portal Bot menu and go to Privileged Gateway section of the bot settings page.